tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 When I transitioned from my previous job to my new job, I made a post of [regrets and resolutions][1].
 One of my regrets was "focusing too much on tools and not enough on content development."
 I vowed to "minimize the time spent on tool development and spend more time with content development from the start."

 (The problem is that I'm often attracted to opportunities that involve major tool and process overhauls.)
-I'm still a strong believer in the docs-as-code movement and use Jekyll for docs.
+I'm still a  believer in the docs-as-code movement and use Jekyll for docs.
 But I am becoming increasingly tool agnostic and open-minded about different approaches.

 What matters is content, not so much the tool.
 If there's a way to reduce your time spent tinkering with tools and allow you to deep dive into content, I'm all for that approach.